Pitch (music): Pitch standards and standard pitch

-A pitch standard (also concert pitch) is the conventional pitch reference a group of musical instruments are tuned to for a performance.
+A pitch standard (also concert pitch) is the conventional pitch reference that musical instruments in a group are tuned to for a performance.
 Concert pitch may vary from ensemble to ensemble, and has varied widely over musical history.

 Standard pitch is a more widely accepted convention.
 The A above middle C is usually set at 440 Hz (often written as "A = 440 Hz" or sometimes "A440"), although other frequencies, such as 442 Hz, are also often used as variants.
 Another standard pitch, the so-called Baroque pitch, has been set in the 20th century as A = 415 Hz—approximately an equal-tempered semitone lower than A440 to facilitate transposition.
 The Classical pitch can be set to either 427 Hz (about halfway between A415 and A440) or 430 Hz (also between A415 and A440 but slightly sharper than the quarter tone).
 And ensembles specializing in authentic performance set the A above middle C to 432 Hz or 435 Hz when performing repertoire from the Romantic era.

 Transposing instruments have their origin in the variety of pitch standards.
 In modern times, they conventionally have their parts transposed into different keys from voices and other instruments (and even from each other).
 As a result, musicians need a way to refer to a particular pitch in an unambiguous manner when talking to each other.

 For example, the most common type of clarinet or trumpet, when playing a note written in their part as C, sounds a pitch that is called B♭ on a non-transposing instrument like a violin (which indicates that at one time these wind instruments played at a standard pitch a tone lower than violin pitch).
 To refer to that pitch unambiguously, a musician calls it concert B♭, meaning, "the pitch that someone playing a non-transposing instrument like a violin calls B♭."